KcVamsi/terraform-roboshop/terraform-notes/notes.md

   value = data.aws_ami.centos.image_id
 }

-as we want the output as am iwe are giving ami in the output and we are using the data block so we are giving the value = data.
+as we want the output as ami we are giving ami in the output and we are using the data block so we are giving the value = data.

 so we can remove the output block from the resource block and output block